 Nursing in Acute Care II and End-of-Life

-Builds on NRS112 Nursing in Acute Care I focusing on more complex and/or unstable patient care conditions, some of which may result in death.
+Builds on Nursing in Acute Care I focusing on more complex and/or unstable patient care conditions, some of which may result in death.
 These patient care conditions require strong noticing and rapid decision making skills.
-Evidence base is used to support appropriate focused assessments, and effective, efficient nursing interventions.
-Life span and developmental factors, cultural variables, and legal aspects of care frame the ethical decision-making employed in patient choices for treatment or palliative care within the acute care setting.
+Evidence base is used to support appropriate focused assessments and effective, efficient nursing interventions.
+Life span and developmental factors, cultural variables, and legal aspects of care frame the ethical decision-making employed in patient choices for treatment or palliative care for disorders with an acute trajectory.
 Case scenarios incorporate prioritizing care needs, delegation and supervision, family and patient teaching for either discharge planning or end-of-life care.
-Exemplars include pregnancy-related complications, as well as acute conditions affecting multiple body systems.
+Exemplars include acute conditions affecting multiple body systems.
 Includes classroom and clinical learning experiences.

-Designed to formalize the clinical judgments, knowledge and skills necessary in safe, registered nurse practice.
-The faculty/clinical teaching associate/student triad model provides a context that allows the student to experience the nursing work world in a selected setting, balancing the demands of job and lifelong learner.
-Analysis and reflection throughout the clinical experience provide students with evaluative criteria against which they can judge their own performance and develop a practice framework.
+This course is designed to formalize the clinical judgments, knowledge and skills necessary in safe, registered nurse practice.
+The faculty/clinical teaching associate/student triad model provides a context that allows the student to experience the nursing role in a selected setting, balancing the demands of professional nursing and intentional learner.
+Analysis and reflection throughout the clinical experience provide the student with evaluative criteria against which they can judge their own performance and develop a practice framework.
 Includes seminar, self-directed study and clinical experience.
-Required for AAS degree and eligibility for NCLEX-RN exam.

 NRS230 3 credits